Marcin Nowotny, PhD, Professor

-Nucleotide excision repair (NER) in bacteria.
-NER is one of the major pathways of DNA repair and its main feature is its ability to recognize a wide spectrum of DNA lesions of various sizes and structures.
+Nucleotide excision repair (NER) is one of the major pathways of DNA repair and its main feature is its ability to recognize a wide spectrum of DNA lesions of various sizes and structures.
 In bacterial NER UvrA, a dimeric ATPase, plays the role of a DNA damage sensor.
 Damage verification is performed by UvrB helicase and UvrC double nuclease excises the damaged DNA fragment.

-The first crystal structure of UvrA interacting with cDNA obtained using the protein from T. maritima.
+The first crystal structure of UvrA interacting with damaged dsDNA obtained using the protein from T. maritima.

-UvrA does not interact with the damage site directly but senses its deformed conformation induced by the presence of the lesion – bending, stretching and unwinding.
+UvrA does not interact with the damage site directly but senses the deformed conformation of the DNA induced by the presence of the lesion – bending, stretching and unwinding.